ppy/osu-wiki/news/2022-05-12-osu-talk-event-overcoming-obstacles.md

 ---

 Do you have a story to share, but no platform to share it on?
-Join us for the first ever osu! talk event (OTE), hosted by osu!
-University!
+Join us for the first ever osu! talk event (OTE), where you can make your voice heard.

 ![](/wiki/shared/news/2022-05-12-osu-talk-event-overcoming-obstacles/ote-newspost-banner.png)